Vajramuni

-Sadananda Sagar (11 May 1944 – 5 January 2006), better known by his stage name Vajramuni, was an Indian actor who appeared in Kannada films.
+Sadananda Sagar (10 May 1944 – 5 January 2006), better known by his stage name Vajramuni, was an Indian actor who appeared in Kannada films.
 He portrayed negative characters during most of his career and was considered one of Kannada cinema's finest actors.
 Over his career, he came to be known for his "thundering voice and sterling performance[s]" that earned him the epithets, Nata Bhairava and Nata Bhayankara.

 Vajramuni began his career as a stage actor and gained popularity with his portrayal of Ravana in Kanagal Prabhakar Shastri's play Prachanda Ravana.
 He made his film debut in 1969 with Puttanna Kanagal's Mallammana Pavada.
 His pairing with Rajkumar, with the latter as the lead, in the 1970s came to be widely appreciated, with films such as Sipayi Ramu (1972), Sampathige Savaal (1974), Premada Kanike (1976), Bahaddur Gandu (1976), Giri Kanye (1977) and Shankar Guru (1978).
 Recognizing his contribution to Kannada cinema, he was awarded the Lifetime Contribution to Kannada Cinema Award in 2006.

 Early life

-Vajramuni was born as Sadananda Sagar on 11 May 1944 in the Kanakanapalya, a locality in the Jayanagar neighbourhood of Bangalore, into a Vokkaliga family.
+Vajramuni was born as Sadananda Sagar on 10 May 1944 in the Kanakanapalya, a locality in the Jayanagar neighbourhood of Bangalore, into a Vokkaliga family.
 He was named after the Hindu deity Vajramuneshwara, that members of his family were devotees of.
-They belonged to the cattle-rearing Hallikar community.
+They belonged to the Hallikar community, known for cattle rearing and agriculture.
 Vajramuni's ancestors were given land grants and made custodians of the village of Anjanapura (in present-day Bangalore Urban district) by the then Maharaja of Mysore, and the family had settled there since.
 Vajramuni was the eldest of seven children.
 His father R. Vajrappa (d.
 1986) was a politician and served as a corporator in Bangalore for four terms between 1958 and 1968.
 Politician and educationist Dayananda Sagar (1922–1982) was his uncle.